GinaE/Detecting-fishing-activity/README.md

 When there is good coverage the time intervals still vary from 2 seconds to 2 minutes, due to differences in satellite communications around the world and signal interference.

 ### References

 [1]  http://www.ipsnews.net/2016/09/new-public-website-offers-detailed-view-of-industrial-fishing/
 [2]  ExactEarth Technologies, https://en.wikipedia.org/wiki/Automatic_identification_system

+## What you can do in this repo

 ## Repo Structure

-- data/labeled - This folder has a sample file: "alex_crowd_sourced_Purse_seines.measures.labels.npz" copy the rest of the data files from [GFW training data](https://github.com/GlobalFishingWatch/training-data/tree/master/data/labeled) here.
+- data/labeled - This folder has a sample file: "alex_crowd_sourced_Purse_seines.measures.labels.npz", please copy the rest of the data files from [GFW training data](https://github.com/GlobalFishingWatch/training-data/tree/master/data/labeled) here.
 - images - Images used on the web app

 - results: